Welding Robots in the Automotive Industry

 The Welding Robot System

-World’s Top Industrial Robotics Manufacturers for welding application are Comau Robot, ABB Robot, Yaskawa Robot, Kuka Robot, Fanuc Robot and Nachi Robot.
+World’s Top Industrial Welding Robot Manufacturers for welding application are Comau Robot, ABB Robot, Yaskawa Robot, Kuka Robot, Fanuc Robot and Nachi Robot.

 Within a manufacturing environment, two types of welding robots generally get used.
 A semiautomatic and automatic welding robot system each have a role.